lazy-eggplant/vs.templ/docs/syntax.md

 ### `log`

+Optional argument `type` set to:

+- `notify` when something should be logged, but there is no fault or suspicious behaviour ongoing.
+- `ok` for tasks completed successfully
+- `error` when a condition prevents this activity from succeeding, but the situation is recoverable
+- `warning` when something can complete, but it is suspicious.
+- `panic` when an error triggered, and the situation cannot be recovered

+Panic does not mean exceptions.
+For example, the evaluation of an expression might panic, but this problem is not propagated.
+It just means that there is no way to recover it, and downstream code will have to live with its failure.
+Error means that there is a capability recognized when it was raised for the system to rectify this issue.
+For example the inclusion of a file which does not exist can adopt the content of the `include` tag as fallback.

 ## Operators for properties

 `xxx` are used as tags to identify groups under which multiple attributes should be used.